PGY2 Consultation-Liaison Psychiatry

 All consults are required to be discussed with the referring resident or

-day.
+attending by the end of the day.
 End of rotation handoffs require I-PASS.

 Evaluation Methods: